mapanet/NSE/docs/04_NSE_Intersections.md

 #### Validation 3

-NONE (Confirm no colonias with NSE_TOTAL > 0 have all percentages NULL)
+NONE (Confirm no colonias with DWELLINGS_TOTAL > 0 have all percentages NULL)

 #### Validation 4